resyfer/seekers-csshacks1.0/README.md

 3. Vanilla Javascript (JS)
 4. JQuery

-&nbsp;&nbsp;and aspires to incorporate the MERN stack in the near future as a strp forth in its development to enhance the user experience,which includes:&nbsp;@nbsp;
+&nbsp;&nbsp;and aspires to incorporate the MERN stack in the near future as a strp forth in its development to enhance the user experience,which includes:&nbsp;
  1. MongoDB
  2. Express
  3. ReactJS